It’s not unusual that a pathway is needed over ground that is sloped.

-You might ask yourself just how steep of a pitch can I make the walk.
-You might also be considering steps as part of your solution.
+You might ask yourself just how steep of a pitch can I make the walk?
+You might also be considering installing steps as part of your solution.

-Even after 30 years experience I will not “go by eye” on this one.
+Even after 30+ years experience I will not “go by eye” on this one.
 It’s suggested that the maximum slope for walks be 10%.
 Or, in other words, 12″ of rise over 10′ of walk.

 Often it comes down to personal preference.
-So if you’re building this walk for someone, make sure they understand what you’re proposing.
-More on how to show them your idea(s) in a bit.
+So if you’re having a walkway built, make sure you understand what’s being proposed.
+More on how to actually visualize your idea(s) in a bit.

-In the first picture the walkway seems to be pitched around 12″ over 10′ of walk (or 10%).
+In the top picture the walkway seems to be pitched around 12″ over 10′ of walk (or 10%).

 With exact elevation measurements you can calculate your different design concepts and compare them to one another.